 Autumn 1 Year 3 Year 4 Year 5 Year 6 Unit 1 - Cultural Unit - Where is France?
 Unit 1 - Cultural Unit - Where is the world speaks French?
 Unit 1 - Cultural Unit - French Festivals Unit 1 - French History Where is France?
 What major cities are there in France?
 What is Paris like?
 All about other countries that speak French Unit 2 - Numbers and the Alphabet All about Christmas, Easter, Bastille Day, La Fete des Voisins.
 Unit 2 - Numbers beyond 100 Children will learn about France in WW1 and WW2, Bastille Day and Napoleonic War.
-Unit 2 - Numbers and Alphabet Numbers to 30 The alphabet Correct pronunciation Recap numbers to 30 Numbers to 100 Phonic blends and spelling words.
+What is Paris like?
+Unit 2 - Numbers and the Alphabet onit 2 - Numbers beyond 100 Unit 2 - French Maths Unit 2 - Numbers and Alphabet Numbers to 30 The alphabet Correct pronunciation Recap numbers to 30 Numbers to 100 Phonic blends and spelling words.
 Numbers up to and beyond 100.
 Ordinal numbers Maths games and activities.
-Unit 2 - French Maths To play and create maths games Complete maths activities such as addition and subtraction.
+To play and create maths games Complete maths activities such as addition and subtraction.
 Unit 3 - All about me Greetings Introducing yourself and asking questions such as 'ca va?'
 Unit 3 - My family and me Introducing parents and siblings Talking about your family Introducing grandparents.
 Asking about someone else's family.
 Talking about yourself (illnesses etc) Asking someone's age.
 Unit 3 - My family and Friends Introducing wider family members Talking about friends Using sentences to describe friends and family Recap illnesses, I have a cold etc Recap asking where you live.
 Unit 3 - My Community Recap family and friends.
 Introduce community members such as teachers, religious figures, neighbours, people who help us.
 Hospitals / GP